-Whether you are planning to celebrate Oktoberfest by dressing in traditional German costume or are creating a German outfit for a Halloween party, lederhosen are fun to wear and easy to make yourself at home.
-These are leather or suede shorts with suspenders traditionally worn by Austrian and German men.
+Whether you are planning to celebrate Oktoberfest by dressing in traditional German costume or you're creating a German outfit for a Halloween party, lederhosen are fun to wear and easy to make yourself at home.
+These traditional garments are leather or suede shorts with suspenders and are traditionally worn by Austrian and German men.
+Today, lederhosen costumes are more often worn as Oktoberfest outfits, and they also make great Halloween costumes.
 Use items you already have in your closet or scour thrift shops to find suitable items of clothing to adapt.

 Things You'll Need

 Brown shorts in leather, suede, faux suede, corduroy or canvas

 Four large buttons

 Hat with feather

 1. Prepare the shirt

 Choose a white shirt with a collar and an open neck.
 Either long sleeves or short sleeves will work.
 If time and skill allows, embroider patterns on the neckline of the shirt.
 Look online for traditional Bavarian motifs to lend authenticity to your Octoberfest costume or add lace-up ties to the open neck.

 Pair the top with brown shorts.
 Traditional lederhosen are made from brown leather or suede.
 Choose brown shorts in the most similar fabric you can find, such as faux suede, corduroy or canvas.